INTRODUCTION

 PyCharm

-I use the free community edition of PyCharm IDE for source level debugging.
-There is some setup needed:
+I use the free community edition of PyCharm IDE on my Apple Silicon M1 MacBook Pro.

 To create a new project from an existing file do File->Open and select the file.

 I'm assuming you've set up a Python virtual environment.
-Tell PyCharm to use it in the Settings/Preferences.
+PyCharm should show it in the Settings:

 Edit the configuration to put in command line arguments for your script.